Degree, Transfer and Certificate Programs

 All applicants must complete the following courses at an accredited college or university:

-Human Anatomy with lab, Human Physiology with lab and Microbiology with lab must be completed with a 3.0 GPA or higher.
+*BIOL 40A, 40B and 40C or equivalent with lab must be completed with a 3.0 GPA or higher.

 CHEM 30A or equivalent.